-Thi is the first study to examine the interplay of FEF communities and leaf functional traits in response to the effects of generalist herbivore and pathogen in tropical tree species.
-Integrating the role FEF communities into a conceptual framework that includes trade-offs to plants’ constitutive and induced defenses in response to natural enemies help us understand the importance of FEF communities in the maintenance of plant diversity in tropical forests.
-Our findings suggest that foliar endophytic fungi (FEF) communities improve and leaf traits work to improve leaf defenses against generalist herbivores and pathogen in tropical trees.
-Across all host species, we saw that the E+ treatment group exhibited lower herbivory damage than the E- treatment group.
-At the host species level, we saw that E+ had less herbivory damage, however these differences were not significant between treatment groups.
-This is probably due to a small replicate size in treated individuals per species used in herbivory assay trials.
-Our results align with Estrada et al., (2013), where leaf-cutter ant effects were significantly reduced in paper disks and leaves treated with higher densities of a common endophyte.
-In a laboratory setting, Bittleston et al., (2011) found similar patterns in herbivory reduction using C. alliodora treated with high and low FEF loads and laboratory reared colonies of Atta colombica.
+Integrating the role FEF communities into a conceptual framework that includes trade-offs to plants’ constitutive and induced defenses in response to natural enemies can help clarify the importance of FEF communities in the maintenance of plant diversity in tropical forests.
+Our findings suggest that foliar endophytic fungi (FEF) communities may improve leaf defenses against generalist herbivores in tropical trees.
+Across all host species, we saw that the E-high treatment group exhibited lower herbivory damage than the E-low treatment group.
+At the host species level, we saw that E-high had less herbivory damage, however these differences were not significant between treatment groups, likely reflecting our small sample size within species.
+Our results align with Estrada et al. (2013), where effects of leaf-cutter ants were significantly reduced in paper disks and leaves treated with higher densities of a common endophyte.
+In a laboratory setting, Bittleston et al. (2011) found similar patterns in herbivory reduction using C. alliodora treated with high and low FEF loads and laboratory-reared colonies of Atta colombica.
 In a field study, Coblentz and Van Bael (2013) found that leaf-cutter ants preferred leaves with a lower FEF abundance when compared to surrounding leaf material (material not selected by ants).
-Rocha et al. (2017), found endophytic Trichoderma more frequently isolated from leaf cuttings rejected by queen-less leaf-cutter ant colonies of A. sexdens rubropilosa in southeast Brazil.
-Our results track findings from previous studies that focus on single host-endophyte interactions or haphazard field collection and build upon them by using multiple host tree species and field inoculated FEF communities.
+Rocha et al. (2017), found endophytic Trichoderma more frequently isolated from leaf cuttings rejected by A. sexdens rubropilosa in southeast Brazil.
+Our results track findings from previous studies that focus on single host-endophyte experiments or haphazard field collections, and build upon them by using multiple host tree species and field inoculated FEF communities.